AriFordsham/GHCWiki/trac-mod-wsgi.md

 *Note: using mod_wsgi 2.5 and Python 2.6.1 gave an Internal Server Error on my system (Apache 2.2.11 and Trac 0.11.2.1).
 Upgrading to Python 2.6.2 (as suggested [ here](http://www.mail-archive.com/modwsgi@googlegroups.com/msg01917.html)) solved this for me
 -- Graham Shanks*

+If you plan to use `mod_wsgi` in embedded mode on Windows or with the MPM worker on Linux, then you'll even need version 0.3.4 or greater (see [ \#10675](http://trac.edgewall.org/intertrac/%2310675) for details).

 ### Getting Trac to work nicely with SSPI and 'Require Group'